I sometimes blog, and a couple of them are below.

 On Writing Hard Words, and What Ned Vizzini Means to Me

-Content Warning: This discusses mental health topics including severe depression and suicidal ideation.
+Content Warning: This blog post discusses mental health topics including depression and suicide.

 Lately, I’ve been thinking about what it means to be a good writer.
 I’ve been working at a local newspaper since May 2018, and some of my favorite stories published in the paper – both written by myself and other reporters – are the ones showcasing vulnerability, either from the author or the subject.